-Waterbased isolating primers, such as our ANTISTAIN AQUA 2901, which form a barrier against tannins and help inhibit their mobility, will in most cases eliminate the problem.
+Waterbased isolating primers, such as our ANTISTAIN AQUA 2901, which form a barrier against natural extractives / tannins and help inhibit their mobility, will in most cases eliminate the problem.

-When applying stain inhibiting primers it is important that subsequent sanding is kept to a minimum to avoid removing the protective layer and this is particularly important on profile edges and rounds.
+When applying stain inhibiting primers it is important that subsequent sanding is kept to a minimum to avoid removing the protective layer and this is particularly important on profile edges and rounds and 1 primer coat application.